 When you move the muscles in your face and turn your mouth into a smile, endorphins are released which make us feel happy.
 Even putting on a fake or forced smile can release endorphins naturally to reduce stress, make us feel relaxed and give us a feeling of happiness.
 This is because the brain isn’t interpreting your actual feelings, all it cares about is the chemical that is released when your position your facial muscles in a particular way.
 In addition to wiping away stress and making us feel happy, these endorphins act as natural painkillers that can be an effective way to manage pain.
 In other words, you can quite literally laugh off mild pains.

 Many people feel anxious when they smile.
 They might think they look silly when they force a smile, they might have bad teeth, or they might release some bad breath because they ate too much garlic last night and forgot to chew some gum before they came into work.
 This is completely normal, and anxiety is something that affects everyone.
 However, there are some simple ways to boost your confidence so that you feel brave enough to smile at anyone and everyone in the future.
 Brushing your teeth on a regular basis and maintaining good dental health can give you the confidence boost you need to smile more.

-Alternatively, you can visit www.mydentalbrush.com/treatments/dental-implants/ to look up the possibility of dental implants that will give you a glowing smile.
+Alternatively, you can visit sites like www.mydentalbrush.com/treatments/dental-implants/ e.g. to look up the possibility of dental implants that will give you a glowing smile.
 If you’re ever feeling anxious or stressed out, you can always pull off a smile to help reduce those negative effects.